KDewangan/InsaidData/README.md

 # InsaidData
-This is the repo contains all the practice assignment and projects for learning DS with guidelines of Insaid.
+This is the repo contains all the practice assignment and projects for learning DS.